nhsconnect/Dose-Syntax-Implementation/pages/explore/careconnect-overview.md

 ## Use of medication.text ##

 In all cases, the **medication.text** must be populated with the description of the coded medication concept.
-The text is a narrative data type therefore must be marked up as xhtml within a <div> element together with an associated <status> element.
+The text is a narrative data type containing `<div>` and `<status>` elements.
+Within the `<div>` the content could contain XHTML marked-up but receiving systems may choose to ignore any mark-up if they want to be in control of the presentation.

 ## Use of Dosage structure ##